redenvelope2000/libretro_fbalpha-rotary_button/README.md

 	Jackal (jackalr)

-All validations were done on Retroarch 1.16.0 running Windows 10 64-bit.
+All validations were done on Retroarch 1.16.0 64-bit.